 This method involves rotating the work-piece next to a rotating cutting tool.
 It is often done on lathe machines.
-Types of turning machining include taper turning, straight turning, threads and external grooving.
+Types of turning to the machine include taper turning, straight turning, threads, and external grooving.

 The method cuts off excess material using a plasma torch and can be used on a variety of materials including steel.

 This machining process uses drill bits to create cylindrical holes in the work-piece.
-Capabilities of thee drilling process in CNC machining include countersinking, counterboring, tapping and reaming.
+Capabilities of the drilling process in CNC machining include countersinking, counterboring, tapping, and reaming.

 CNC Machining involves removing material layers at a time and can allow for many different materials to be used with few limitations.
 Also, because it is computer controlled, it can only withstand very precise tolerances.
 Injection molding, on the other hand, involves injecting material into a mold by melting the stock material and forcing it into the mold at high pressure.
 It is then ejected from the mold.

 CNC Machining allows an engineer to have more flexibility in their design.
 It is easy to create features with machining that could be quite difficult or costly in injection molding.
 Some of the designs include large walls with no drafts and overhangs.

 When one desires low volume, CNC machining is much faster.
 It takes time to make a mold before injection molding begins and that is can cost time and money.
 CNC machining is also compatible with a large assortment of materials ranging from plastics to woods.
 Injection molding, on the other hand, has more limited material options as one needs to melt the original materials into a liquid first.

 What is the difference between CNC machining and 3D Printing?